CalebBarnes/strapi-ansible-playbook/README.md

 - configure firewall to block everything except for ssh and nginx

 todo:

 - install postgres
 - create postgres user
 - create postgres db
 - clone strapi project github repo from variable
 - set strapi envs to connect it to the postgres db
+- schedule cron to dump postgres db, and then upload to some cloud storage or something?
+- backup media uploads to cloud storage